davidadkins1/DIY-Forth-Interpreter/README.md

 The article can be found in the public domain in the Internet Archive at: https://archive.org/details/kilobaudmagazine-1981-02/page/n75/mode/1up?view=theater

 I am "copying" all of the listings, minus the hexidecimal bytes, for re-use here.
-My plan is to later branch this to an #RC2014 robot project.
+My plan is to later branch this to a #RC2014 robot project.

 To copy the listings I used the Archive to export a PDF of the magazine.
 I cut and paste the listing code into forth.asm, created with
 Notepad++ (https://notepad-plus-plus.org/).
 This is not quite as easy as it sounds, but it seems easier then retyping it all.